Huse-lab/Synapse-Profiling/README.md

 Requirements: MATLAB 2021 or later.
 To use, set MATLAB path to contain all subfolders within this repository Synapse-Profiling-HuseLab.
 All dependencies and functions should be contained within.
 Report any missing links or bugs to alex.h.settle@gmail.com or husem@mskcc.org

-If you starting with a .tif stack, begin with the Preprocessing step.
+If you are starting with a .tif stack, begin with the Preprocessing step.
 If you already have MPRender + ROI files, skip to Synapse Analysis Pipeline.

 # PREPROCESSING